 No community can prepare for every possible disaster, but those who work in emergency management and disaster preparedness know that a bit of planning can go a long way.
 When it comes to protecting our nation’s communities against both the known and the unknown, the training and education of community leaders may be the most vital strategy of them all.
 Having a comprehensive, modern, and coordinated approach to disaster planning can save resources and lives.

-Below, Captain Tiffany Danko, lecturer for Northeastern University’s Master’s in Homeland Security and Intelligence programs, shares four ways today’s homeland security professionals are proactively addressing risks to protect and serve their communities in times of crisis.
+Below, Captain Tiffany Danko, lecturer for Northeastern University’s Master’s in Security and Intelligence Studies program, shares four ways today’s homeland security professionals are proactively addressing risks to protect and serve their communities in times of crisis.

 Strategy #1—Examine Past Disasters